obsidiansystems/hydra-pay/README.md

 ### API Key

-You must provide an API Key in config/backend/api-key a default key of KbYei/+ymqAeqgXCiS+pfn88xMkkfXHhe8d/YHU3kGM= is provided.
+Your API Key should be provided in config/backend/api-key if no key is provided we generate a random one the aformentioned file.

 DO NOT USE THIS KEY IN PRODUCTION.

 ### Live Documentation